sammuelyee/docs/faqs.md

 For visualizing your locked items, go to either your visualizations or tables dashboard and click on the View your X locked tables link at the bottom of your list.

+### Why isn’t my shapefile importing?

+CartoDB creates tables from shapefiles by importing a single zipped file.
+If your shapefile is not importing, make sure that:
+1. You’re uploading a zipped file and not just one of the files it contains, such as a .shp file.
+2. Your zipped file contains .shp, .dbf, .shx, and .prj files.
+3. Your file names all have the same prefix, for example myshapefile.zip, myshapefile.shp, myshapefile.dbf, myshapefile.shx, and myshapefile.prj.

+You can check this tutorial about importing shapefiles for more detail: [http://docs.cartodb.com/tutorials/import_shapefile_in_cartodb.html](http://docs.cartodb.com/tutorials/import_shapefile_in_cartodb.html).

 ## Visualizations

 ### How to add my own images to infowindows?